 The Chesterfield Canal was one such water where bigger pike were regularly caught during the night following a match.

 The only exception to the rule is rivers.
 Unlike stillwaters and canals, river pike are generally confident feeders during the day due to the more coloured and moving water and so would not need to feed at night.

 Match casualties would also be swept downstream, away from the match area.

 One point of interest though, night fishing on the River Trent opened my eyes to the number of zander present.

 Zander catches outnumbered pike by at least 10-1.
 A sign that the Trent zeds are thriving, at least on match stretches and around features.
 I’ll cover this interesting subject at a later date.

-One word of warning though, night fishing for pike is only for the proficient piker.
+One word of warning though, learning how to catch pike at night should only be attempted by the proficient piker.

 Sometimes it’s hard enough during the day to land and unhook pike quickly and efficiently.
 In the dark, these problems are made far worse.

 The biggest problem is not being able to see the position of the hooks when landing a fish.
 This often leads to trailing trebles being tangled in the net, which can make unhooking far more difficult and if not careful, can lead to damage to the fish as it thrashes about in the net.

 The risk of getting a treble in your hand also increases, as does the chance of falling in so take special care.
 Fishing with someone else has many benefits and is much safer.